tamarin-pq3/tamarin-pq3/README.md

 Some lemmas are not automatically provable (those not prefixed by `Auto_`).
 We provide already constructed proofs for these lemmas in `/proofs`.
 See the README in that folder for more information on how to verify these proofs.

+## Proof Complexity

+Proofs were constructed on a server with 252 GB of memory and two Intel Xeon E5-2650 v4 CPUs, i.e., a 48-thread server.
+Some of the proofs can take up to three days to construct or verify, and we observed peak RAM usage of around 150 GB.
+These are not exact numbers.

+Note that Tamarin can use RAM inefficiently, and memory compression can bring you a long way.
+During proof development, proofs were also constructed on a Macbook with 32 GB of RAM, and we often observed 100 GB of virtual memory usage but only 5-10 GB of physical memory usage.